FAQ

 Which visa am I going to apply for an internship in Bali?

-The Offshore B211B E-visa is applied to those who will visit Indonesia for business, internship, social activity, and tourism.
+The offshore C22A Academic Internship Visa Single Entry is applied to those who will visit Indonesia for an academic internship.

-The B211B Internship visa is valid upon arrival in Indonesia for 60 days.
-The intern will be sponsored by his Host Company.
+The C22A Academic Internship Visa Single Entry is valid upon arrival in Indonesia for 180 days.
+The intern will be sponsored by their Host Company through a sponsor letter.

 How much does the visa cost?